Search

 The crack might start as a drip or a small leak, but as the pressure slowly forces water through, the pipe walls will give way, and you’ll find yourself regretting putting repairs off after spending more money on potential water damage from a burst pipe.

-3. Broken Seals
+3. Broken Seals That Lead to Pipe Leaks

 Not every piece of your plumbing system consists of metal pipes.
 Workers will typically use a rubber sealant around connections where water might leak out, such as a dishwasher door.
 Over time, however, seals wear out, dry out, and fail.